How to lose belly fat fast for women.

 To lose excess fat and keep it from coming back, aim for slow and steady weight loss — up to 2 pounds (1 kilogram) a week.
 Consult your doctor for help getting started and staying on track.

-4. Exercise Your Abs
+4. Work Your Abs

 It’s true.
 Cardio and eating a healthy diet are two main pillars for getting a flatter tummy.